-Assessment of fit and proper of the UK regulated subsidiaries
+Assessment of fit and proper of AIG UK senior managers

-Persons who are identified as Senior Management functions under the SMCR operating in the UK are usually the senior managers who are effectively running AIG UK or are key function holders.
-Senior Manager and Certification functions are required to meet the fit and proper requirements.
-AIG UK has established fit and proper policies and processes that comply with the SMCR Regime.
+Staff designated as Senior Management or Certification functions under the SMCR are the senior managers accountable for the effective management of the Company.
+They are required to meet AIG's fit and proper requirements and comply with the SMCR Regime.
 The process requires AIG UK to check whether those taking up designated roles are fit and proper and to test those designated as Certification Functions on an annual basis.
-These processes are documented in various SMCR manuals and fit and proper policies approved by their Boards.
+These processes are documented in the governance manuals.